-Never drive with the rear-view mirror rotated incorrectly.
+Never ride the vehicle with the rear-view mirrors rotated incorrectly.

-Before moving off, always make it is in the correct work position and adjusted accordingly.
+Before you get going, always make sure the mirrors are in their correct position and adjusted accordingly.

 - Climb on to the vehicle, to the pilot position. - Use the joint (1) to regulate mirror height (2) and the joint (3) to adjust inclination.